Composer / Pianist Josef Alexander

 Offerings — 1973] for

 soprano, harpsichord, and about thirty-odd percussion instruments.
 When

 I wrote that, no combination of that nature had been tried with the voice,

 but I heard all the instruments.
-In
+In fact, I’m very happy to report

-as I hoped it would, as I heard it.
+it would, as I heard it.
 I recall having shown the score to a colleague,

 and he asked, “How’s

 this voice going to sound?”

 Then I heard how it did sound, which is very interesting and very exciting.

 But that’s what make a composer’s life exciting.

 Rabindranath Tagore, also written Ravīndranātha Thākura (7 May 1861 – 7

 August 1941), was a Bengali polymath who reshaped Bengali literature and music,

 as well as Indian art with Contextual Modernism in the late 19th and early

 A Pirali Brahmin from Calcutta with ancestral gentry roots in Jessore,

 Tagore wrote poetry as an eight-year-old.
-At the age of sixteen, he
+At the age of sixteen, he released

-("Sun Lion"), which were seized upon by literary authorities as long-lost classics.
+were seized upon by literary authorities as long-lost classics.
 By 1877 he

 graduated to his first short stories and dramas, published under his real

 name.
 As a humanist, universalist internationalist, and ardent anti-nationalist,

 he denounced the British Raj and advocated independence from Britain.
 As

-an exponent of the Bengal Renaissance, he advanced a vast canon that comprised paintings,
+an exponent of the Bengal Renaissance, he advanced a vast canon that comprised

-his legacy endures also in the institution he founded, Visva-Bharati
+songs; his legacy endures also in the institution he founded, Visva-Bharati

 Tagore modernised Bengali art by spurning rigid classical forms and resisting

 linguistic strictures.
 His novels, stories, songs, dance-dramas, and essays

 spoke to topics political and personal.
 Gitanjali (Song Offerings), Gora

 (Fair-Faced) and Ghare-Baire (The Home and the World) are his best-known

 works, and his verse, short stories, and novels were acclaimed—or panned—for

 was inspired by his work